-An interesting question is whether the notion of turbulent viscosity can be extended to superfluids, which have zero intrinsic viscosity and behave differently from classical fluids due to quantum effects.
-Although inviscid, superfluids can dissipate kinetic energy via the dynamics of quantum vortices and their interactions with the coexisting normal fluid component~\cite{pu1999coherent,noble2022producing,skrbek2021phenomenology,bewley2008characterization,seo2016collisional}.
-Energy cascades and Kolmogorov scaling behaviors have been observed in turbulent superfluids~\cite{vinen2002quantum,navon2016emergence}, indicating a remarkable similarity to classical fluids.
-Previously, the concept of eddy viscosity was adopted in work of turbulence in superfluid helium to account for the excess pressure gradient observed under heat counterflow conditions~\cite{brewer1961heat,eddyviscosityHe4}, but the interpretation remains inconclusive due to uncertainties regarding the homogeneity of the turbulence and ambiguities in the normal fluid state~\cite{kashiwamura1999effects}.
-Recent piston-driven shock experiments in atomic Bose-Einstein condensates (BECs) recalled eddy viscosity to explain dissipative shock dynamics~\cite{mossman2018dissipative}.
-A coherent understanding of turbulent viscosity in superfluid turbulence at the macroscopic level is highly desirable and may have implications for astrophysics, particularly in the context of neutron stars with superfluid interiors \cite{melatos2014pulsar,andersson2007superfluid}.
+An intriguing question is whether the notion of turbulent viscosity can be extended to superfluids, which, due to their quantum nature, exhibit zero intrinsic viscosity~\cite{vinen2002quantum,barenghi2014experimental}.
+Despite their inviscid character, superfluids can still dissipate kinetic energy through the dynamics of quantum vortices~\cite{pu1999coherent,bewley2008characterization} and their interactions with the coexisting normal fluid component~\cite{hall1956rotation,skrbek2021phenomenology}.
+Notably, energy cascades and Kolmogorov-like scaling behaviors have been observed in turbulent superfluids~\cite{maurer1998local,navon2016emergence,zhao2025kolmogorov}, pointing to a striking resemblance with classical turbulence.
+Early studies of superfluid helium turbulence introduced the concept of eddy viscosity to account for excess pressure gradients observed under heat counterflow conditions~\cite{brewer1961heat,eddyviscosityHe4}, but the interpretation remained inconclusive due to uncertainties in turbulence homogeneity and ambiguities regarding the state of the normal fluid~\cite{kashiwamura1999effects}.
+More recently, piston-driven shock experiments in atomic Bose-Einstein condensates (BECs) revisited the eddy viscosity framework to describe dissipative shock dynamics~\cite{mossman2018dissipative}.
+A coherent understanding of turbulence-induced viscous effects in superfluids is therefore highly desirable, with potential implications for astrophysical contexts such as neutron stars, which are believed to host superfluid interiors~\cite{melatos2014pulsar,andersson2007superfluid}.